 Apoptosis, or programmed cell death, allows for proper growth and development of an organism by eliminating excess cells and tissue waste from damaged or infected cells.
 Biochemically, apoptosis results in morphological changes, such as genome fragmentation and cleavage or degradation of cellular proteins.Learn more about:

 Autophagy, meaning “self-eating”, is a lysosome-dependent process that systematically degrades and recycles cellular components.
 A variety of assays are available to identify the induction of autophagy, clearance of protein aggregates, or inhibition of autophagy.
 Lysosomal markers are also available for tracking fusion with autophagosomes prior to degradation or tracking lysosomal behavior.Learn more about:

-The analysis of cell proliferation is crucial for cell growth and differentiation studies as well as cancer research, and is often used to evaluate both compound toxicity and inhibition of tumor cell growth during drug development.
+The analysis of cell proliferation is crucial for cell growth and differentiation studies, as well as cancer research, and is often used to evaluate both compound toxicity and inhibition of tumor cell growth during drug development.
 Markers for measuring cell proliferation include average DNA content and cellular metabolism in a population.
-We have developed assays that report total cell number or total live cells, or provide single-cell indication of DNA synthesis.
+Cell proliferation assays are available that report total cell number, total number of live cells, or provide single-cell indication of DNA synthesis.